|Screenwriter's Retreat at Sundance

 The bottom line is that you will have an abundance of opportunities to acquire the knowledge, skills, methods, and techniques that you will use throughout your writing life, and that you can't get in any other way.

-As you can see, the analysis of your ten pages, and the personal consultation (normally billed at $200/hour) add up to over $325, which reduces the actual cost of the retreat substantially, and that doesn't include the value of the retreat sessions themselves.
+As you can see, the analysis of your ten pages and the personal consultation add up to about $200, which reduces the actual cost of the retreat substantially, and that doesn't include the value of the retreat sessions themselves.
 In short, the registration fee is a bargain.

-Click here for a tour of last year’s Sundance Retreat.
+Click here for a tour of a previous year’s Sundance Retreat.

 PREREQUISITES AND RETREAT GOAL